Golang-Tanzania/lebena-api/README.md

-## Lebena Sports API for Tanzania NBC Premium League
+## Lebena Sports API for Tanzania NBC Premier League

-The Lebena Sports API is a comprehensive solution designed to provide data and insights into the Tanzania Premium League (NBC Premium League).
+The Lebena Sports API is a comprehensive solution designed to provide data and insights into the Tanzania Premier League (NBC Premier League).
 This API allows developers to access a vast database of information about the teams, players, matches, and statistics of the league, which can be used to power websites, mobile apps, and other digital products to offer fans a deep level of engagement with their favorite teams and players.

 ## Key Features

-- Detailed data on all the teams, players, and matches in the NBC Premium League
+- Detailed data on all the teams, players, and matches in the NBC Premier League
 - Rich statistics and insights to help fans make informed decisions about their favorite teams and players
 - Player performance metrics, team and player rankings, match results, and much more